frephs/IS24-AM21/documentation_wip/network_protocol.md

 ```

 ### "Not allowed" message handling
-In the event a client sends a message for an action that the server which is untimely for the user's context  or that they cannot perform in that moment, and in the event a client might be modified or 'enhanced' in a way the server does not contemplate, we have messages in place to send to the aforesaid client.
+In the event a client sends a message for an action that the server which is untimely for the user's context  or that they cannot perform at that moment, and in the event a client might be modified or 'enhanced' in a way the server does not contemplate, we have messages in place to send to the aforesaid client.

-Client's side the error's are parsed by the `ClientGameEventHandler` which implements the `GameErrorListener` interface.
+Client side the errors are parsed by the `ClientGameEventHandler` which implements the `GameErrorListener` interface.

 Since updates are only register by the local model once the server validates them only the `View` implements the class as the errors need only to be notified to the users.